NabhanRashid/Scabble/README.md

 3. You cannot place a piece upon another tile
 4. Any piece you place must be adjacent to another piece in the same direction as a previously placed piece

+**There is also an additional rule for the first player**, they must have at least one piece placed in the center of the board

 To get the most points, you must create words using uncommon letters, or by placing a piece on a tile with a special modifier.
 The position of these modifiers are pictured above, and modify the pieces as follows: